![]() |

 HOME |

-The River Wey South Branch The southernmost branch of the River Wey unusually has two separate sources in different counties, and two river courses many miles apart but which share the same name.
+The River Wey South Branch The River Wey unusually has two separate sources in different counties, and two river courses many miles apart but which share the same name.
 The south branch rises just over the West Sussex border near Haslemere, and joins with its sister south of Farnham in Surrey before flowing on towards the Thames. |

 Source to Sleepy Haslemere The south branch of the River Wey rises from beneath the picturesque Black Down hills just over the Surrey border in West Sussex.
 A small spring (GR: SU914296) emerges in a dense copse at the foot of the hills near the pretty Cotchet Farm buildings.
 There tends to be a romantic notion that the source of a river should be in a magical location, and certainly in comparison to the very uninspiring source of the Wey’s sister North Branch in Alton, this location does have a magical feel to it.
 However it is extremely unfitting that the spring has been confined to a metal pipe and unceremoniously encased in concrete.
 Not a very proud celebration for a river of such historic importance.
 The spring is very difficult to find too and is not signposted.
 Often confused with an outlet of water flowing into a concrete horse trough in the leafy lane that runs up beside Cotchet Farm, the real spring is well hidden within the edge of dense woodland fifty yards away, with no formal footpath on which to approach it.
 I had to seek the help of a local resident who had had this location confirmed by National Trust officials.
 Black Down, peaking (GR: SU919296) at 920 feet (280 metres), is the highest point in West Sussex and consists of a 500 acre common managed by the National Trust who have pioneered a successful heathland restoration project here.
 Part of the greensand ridge of the North Weald Black Down is an extremely beautiful area to visit, and one much appreciated by Lord Tennyson (1809 – 1892) Poet Laureate and dramatist who lived close by.
-Walking from his country retreat, the house he had built at Aldworth (GR: SU926307) in 1867 on the eastern slopes of the hill, Tennyson used to make regular visits to the mysteriously named Temple of the Winds (GR: SU920293) that affords stunning views across the countryside of three counties.
+Walking from his country retreat, Aldworth House (GR: SU926307) on the eastern slopes of the hill, Tennyson used to make regular visits to the mysteriously named Temple of the Winds (GR: SU920293) that affords stunning views across the countryside of three counties.
 Tennyson spent the last years of his life at Aldworth House.
-The Great Storm of October 15th 1987 hit Black Down particularly hard destroying great swathes of trees and vegetation.
+MORE ABOUT ALDWORTH HERE The Great Storm of October 15th 1987 hit Black Down particularly hard destroying great swathes of trees and vegetation.

 Blackdown House (SEE BELOW) built in 1607 was used by Oliver Cromwell as his headquarters during the English Civil War.
 The Black Down plateau was once an extensive heath created by grazing and managed as common pasture with bracken cut for bedding, and fuel collected from the woodland.
 The woodland coppices here produced charcoal to supply the ironworks operating lower down the Wey Valley.
 A car park (GR: SU 923307) along Tennyson’s Lane provides a good access point to Black Down.
 From Black Down the youthful river heads north as an enthusiastic brook tumbling down the Valewood Park Valley, and as it gradually gathers in momentum and size the Wey is joined by other rivulets emerging from springs on both sides.
 Having negotiated a series of man-made ponds, the river bears west to skirt the southern edge of Haslemere in Surrey, by Camelside and Shottermill.
-Not far from the source of the river is Blackdown Park with a 17th century mansion set in 136 acres of rolling English countryside.
+Blackdown House Not far from the source of the river is Blackdown Park with a 17th century mansion set in 136 acres of rolling English countryside.
 Blackdown House (GR: SU916287) located off Fernden Lane on the southern slopes of Black Down Hill, was founded in 1607 and has many historic connections including one during the English Civil War when Oliver Cromwell used it in 1648 as his headquarters during the siege of Arundel 20 miles (32 km) away to the south.
 Regular visitors to the house over the centuries included Edward VII, Cecil Rhodes, George Bernard Shaw and Lord Tennyson.
 Tennyson was to build his own house Aldworth a mile away.
 Blackdown House, today Grade II* listed, retains four central gables dating from 1640 with additional gabled wings added in the 1840s.
 The house was originally built by the Yaldwin family who were prominent Roundheads and were to serve in the Court of Cromwell.
 Two 19th century owners were to later dramatically expand the house.
 One Captain James Henry, who in buying the house in 1840 ended a 200-year Yaldwin occupancy, instructed the architect Anthony Salvin (1799 – 1881) to draw up alterations which included the large drawing room and main dining room.
 Salvin designed many major houses in the country and was responsible for the repair and restoration of a good many castles including Newark, Caernarvon, The Tower of London and Windsor.
 The ambitious plans prepared for the next Victorian owner Sir Frederick Philipson-Stowe in 1891 outline the warren of small rooms he created, which in adding a west wing almost doubled the size of the house.
 The wing catered for everything from a bottle room, still room, knife room and china closet to lamp room, brushing room and game and pastry larders.
 The main kitchen occupies a whole suite topped by a Victorian pyramid roof with glass lantern.
 Philipson-Stowe was also responsible for the spectacular rhododendron, azalea and camellia gardens that remain to this day.
 The house, which is built of light sandstone with fine stone mullioned windows, provides over 22,000 sq ft (2,043 sqm) of sublime living with eight reception rooms including two dining rooms, nine bedrooms, five bathrooms, two dressing rooms, a self-contained two-bedroomed staff wing plus a large wine cellar, swimming pool, tennis court and stables.
 The formal gardens have a spring-fed fountain.
 The property is not open to the public.
 Blackdown House Estate until 1941, when it was divided into various individual properties encompassing several farms and separate houses, was a considerable estate of 1,591 acres.
 A house in the Blackdown Estate was damaged by an airliner that crashed in the grounds in 1967 (SEE BELOW).
-Sources: The Black Down Air Crash In 1967 a Caravelle Airliner owned by the Spanish Iberia Airlines crash-landed at Black Down Hill killing all 37 people onboard.
-The aircraft, which was bound for Heathrow Airport, appears to have been flying at a considerably lower altitude along the correct flight path due to instrument error.
-An air navigation beacon was installed nearby at Northchapel not long after the tragedy.
+Sources: The media heiress Lucy Pearson sold Blackdown Park in April 2009.
+It had been on the market with Strutt & Parker for ten months at an asking price of £9m, although it reportedly fetched £7.5m.
+Peason is the half-sister of Lord Cowdray and moved into the house in 1996.
+During her residence Pearson had added a new tennis court, swimming pool and billiard room.

 The plane which smashed through trees in the grounds of the Blackdown Estate continued for several hundred yards across a meadow killing 65 sheep and fatally injuring 23 more before disintegrating close to the house.
 A garage was destroyed and the roof of Upper Blackdown House in the estate was badly damaged.
 Several fires started by ignited aviation fuel broke out in the densely wooded hillside which were tackled by the concerted efforts of firemen from Haslemere, Grayshott, Liphook and Guildford.
 Debris from the aircraft reached as far as Fernden Lane in the woodland.
 Among the passengers, who were returning from holiday in Spain, were the film and television actress June Thorburn, who was five months pregnant; the industrialist and Coventry City Football Club vice-president John Clarkson and Donald Cambell of the Campbell Aircraft Company based in Weybridge.
 The following is an extract from the police report at the time:

 Nearby Fernhurst village became an operational centre with the village hall used as a temporary mortuary and the youth club opened with food and drink provided by the local WVRS for the emergency crews.
-Source: KEEP TRAVELLING ALONG THE RIVER TO LINDFORD © Wey River 2005 / 2008 |
+Source: KEEP TRAVELLING ALONG THE RIVER TO LINDFORD © Wey River 2005 / 2012 |